 Neuroscience Questions

-The major curriculum was created so that NEUROSC M101A and NEUROSC 102 are taken concurrently (or NEUROSC 102 the summer prior to NEUROSC M101A, if offered) to build the most solid foundation as students progress within the major.
+The Neuroscience major curriculum was created so that NEUROSC M101A and NEUROSC 102 are taken concurrently (or NEUROSC 102 during the summer prior to NEUROSC M101A, if offered) to build the most solid foundation as students progress within the major.
 NEUROSC M101A and NEUROSC 102 enhance students’ understanding of the remainder of the core series courses and upper division major electives.

-Yes, you can still enroll in PSYCH courses, even if you have not completed the prerequisites.
-Please check the Enrollment Restrictions and Class Notes sections on the Registrar’s Schedule of Classes to confirm when neuroscience majors are allowed to enroll.
-You can also reach out directly to the Psychology undergraduate advising office if you have enrollment related inquiries.
+Yes, you can still enroll in PSYCH electives even if you have not completed the prerequisites.
+Please check the Enrollment Restrictions and Class Notes sections on the Registrar’s Schedule of Classes to confirm when Neuroscience majors/minors are allowed to enroll.
+You can also reach out directly to the Psychology Undergraduate Advising Office if you have enrollment related inquiries.

 UCLA Questions